nibblesnbits/my-portfolio/conv/book.md

 Gable didn’t look up.

-“We don’t really know what’s in there, kid.”
+“We don’t really know what’s in there, kid.
+The Archive shifts constantly.”

 “So then…” Sam hesitated.
 “What do people do when they don’t know what’s waiting?”